-Amerisleep’s Adjustable Bed offers sleepers the ability to adjust the angle of their head and feet, and it also comes with a wireless remote featuring programmable positions and built-in presets.
-This adjustable base can be paired with any bed frame, or set directly on the floor.
-It also comes with USB ports for convenient charging.
+Amerisleep’s Adjustable Bed offers sleepers the ability to adjust the angle of their head and feet, and it also comes with a wireless remote control featuring programmable positions and built-in Flat and Zero-G presets.

 Best Adjustable Bed Manufacturer Reviews

-Legget and Platt is an established, well-known manufacturer of furniture and adjustables.
+Legget & Platt is an established, well-known manufacturer of furniture and adjustable beds.
 Their popular branded bases like the S-Cape and Prodigy are available from retailers, too, as they supply private label adjustable beds to popular adjustable bed and mattress companies.
 They received an overall customer satisfaction rating of about 4.2/5 across models, which range from very basic to luxury.
 Higher-end models like the Prodigy showed significantly higher ratings, often close to 5/5.

 - Warranty: Their lifetime limited warranty varies between different models, with all beds receiving at least a one-year full warranty.
 After that, it is broken down for their limited warranties, with parts coverage between 2-5 years depending on which base is purchased, and the remainder prorated.